amilsil/amilsil.github.io/_posts/2017-05-11-angular2-with-idsv4-implicit-flow.md

 That's basically about it on getting the *authentication flow* working.
 One additional thing that you might want to do is to guard the securable pages only to be available to a signed in user.
 This has more to do with angular routing.

+### Piece 4: Lock down angular routing by an auth guard

 `authentication-check.ts`